 - Please observe any out of bounds areas.

 - There are dangerous cliffs and high crags which must be avoided by all competitors.
 Solid purple OOB lines above cliffs and high crags must not be crossed.

-- Some controls on the Light Green course are near relatively steep slopes where a fall would be potentially serious.
+- Some controls on the Green course are on or near steep slopes where a fall would be potentially serious.
 If you suffer from vertigo or are unsteady in such circumstances you should not attempt this course.

 - The extensive marsh on the north side of the Law is becoming wetter and deeper due to wildlife management measures.
-Courses avoid this area and competitors must not attempt to enter or cross the marsh.
+Green course goes around this area but competitors must not attempt to enter or cross the marsh itself.